Hassan Maatouk: 2004–05: Debut season

 Coming through the youth system, Maatouk's senior career began at age 17 with Ahed.
 He made his debut on 28 September 2004, coming on as a substitute for Ali Attar against Olympic Beirut in the 2004 Lebanese Elite Cup group stage.
 Maatouk's first league goal for Ahed came on 20 March 2005 against Rayyan when he scored the match winner in a 2–1 win.
 His first brace came two months later on Matchday 19, when he scored the only two goals in a match against Tadamon Sour.

-Maatouk scored three goals in the 2005 AFC Cup, two of which were against Al-Hussein of Jordan on 25 May.
+Maatouk scored three goals in the 2005 AFC Cup, two of which were against Al-Hussein of Jordan on 25 May, coming on as a substitute and helping his side win 4–2.
 He ended his 2004–05 season with three league goals, and won the Lebanese FA Cup as man of the match in the final which Ahed won 2–1 against Olympic Beirut.

 2005–2009: First league title and domestic treble

 On 5 February 2006, during the 2005–06 Lebanese Premier League season, Maatouk scored his first domestic hat-trick against Salam Zgharta in an 8–0 win.
 He scored a total of eight goals in the league, improving on his previous tally of three.
 His 2006–07 Lebanese Premier League season, however, was not as prolific, scoring only three league goals and two cup goals.

 Maatouk began the 2007–08 season with a hat-trick against Tripoli on Matchday 5, in a match that ended 7–1.
 Thanks to four other goals scored throughout the season, Maatouk helped Ahed win their first-ever Lebanese League title.

 Maatouk was the top goalscorer of the 2008 Lebanese Elite Cup with three goals, on a par with his teammate Salih Sadir.
 He scored in both of the 2009 AFC Cup group stage games against Busaiteen, but his team failed to qualify to the next round.
 He won a domestic treble with Ahed during the 2008–09 season, winning the Lebanese FA Cup, the Elite Cup, and the Super Cup.